 Middle school occupies a special place in a student’s life, a meaningful connection between childhood and adolescence.
-It is a three year journey, full of opportunities and lessons to develop independent and confident students of faith.
-At Holy Family, we simultaneously challenge students with the academic rigor needed to prepare them for high school and provide them with a nurturing, learning environment along the way.
-We push our middle grade students to develop study skills, to think critically and creatively, to grow spiritually, and intellectually, while also allowing them time during the school day to be “just kids” with fun and games, open gyms, and down time.
-It is this kind of balance-including a thoughtful, manageable homework load that we feel is essential to a successful middle school experience.
+It is a three-year journey full of opportunities and lessons to develop independent and confident students of faith.
+At Holy Family, our departmentalized middle school program challenges students with academic rigor to prepare them for high school while providing a nurturing learning environment.
+We push our middle school students to develop study skills, think critically and creatively, grow spiritually and intellectually, and allow them time during the school day to be “just kids” with fun and games, open gyms, and downtime.
+This balance, including a thoughtful, manageable homework load- is essential to a successful middle school experience.

-Being part of a preschool-through-eight school gives our older students the opportunity to be examples and leaders for our younger grades.
-School-wide events like Mass, morning prayer, and spirit rallies bring students of all ages together.
-We follow a true middle school model at HFCS which also allows our middle school to maintain an identity all its own.
+Being part of a preschool-through-eight school allows our older students to be examples and leaders for our younger grades.
+School-wide events like Mass, morning prayer, and spirit rallies unite students of all ages.
+We follow a true middle school model at HFCS, which also allows our middle school to maintain its own identity.

 6th Grade